addianto/learn-head-first-android/README.md

 - `ListActivity` provides a `ListView` by default.
 - Add a fragment to an activity using `<fragment>` if you don't need it to respond changes in the user interface.
 Otherwise, use a `<FrameLayout>`.

+### Chapter 9: Action Bars

+- If project has a dependency on the v7 appcompat library, `showAsAction` in a menu item in the resource file must be prefixed with `app:` and `app` namespace must be included
+    - Otherwise, `showAsAction` must be prefixed with `android:`